jrodewig/wanderahead.github.io/_posts/2025-04-06-floridas-tiny-art-island-welcome-to-matlacha.md

 ---

 An eclectic blend of art, water and whimsy, the canal-lined island of Matlacha makes the most of its 440 acres.
-It’s teeming with galleries, painted bright Caribbean hues and selling handcrafted treasures like seashell flowers and mermaid sculptures.
+It's teeming with galleries, painted bright Caribbean hues and selling handcrafted treasures like seashell flowers and mermaid sculptures.
 Backyards open onto waterfront gardens where bottle trees flourish alongside polka dot buoys and boaters pull up for a chat to while away the afternoon.
-It's even fun to say — “matt-la-shay” — though no one knows exactly where the name came from.
+It's even fun to say — "matt-la-shay" — though no one knows exactly where the name came from.

 <img